John Collins (governor)

 John Collins (March 1, 1776 – April 16, 1822) was an American manufacturer and politician from Delaware.
-He was a member of the Democratic-Republican Party and served as Governor of Delaware from 1821 to 1822.
+He was a member of the Democratic-Republican Party and served as Governor of Delaware from 1821 until his death in 1822.

 Early life and family

-He was born at Collins Mill Pond, in Nanticoke Hundred, Sussex County, Delaware, the son of Captain John and Mary Houston Collins.
+He was born at Collins Mill Pond, in Nanticoke Hundred, Sussex County, Delaware, the son of Captain John and Sarah "Sally" Houston Collins.
 Captain John Collins had mined bog ore from his property and served twelve years in the Delaware General Assembly.
 The sister of the younger John, married future Governor David Hazzard.
 The younger John himself married Jane Hall, daughter of former Governor David Hall, and had six children, Theophilus, John, Joseph, Sarah, Catherine, and Martha.
 Their home was at the Collins Mill Pond in Nanticoke Hundred, where he continued the operation of a mill.
 It is believed they were members of the Methodist Church.

 Political career

 Collins was elected governor in 1820 by defeating the Federalist candidate, a longtime member of the General Assembly, Jesse Green.
 He was governor from January 16, 1821 until his death on April 16, 1822.
 Collins was known for his interest in improving public education.
 It was during his term that a controversial transit duty began being assessed to support the beginning of a new college in Newark.
 He also appointed Willard Hall, the future "father of public education," as secretary of state.
 Both of these actions would achieve results in later years.